 Groundwater quality in the Basin is generally stable with conditions that meet regulatory standards with the exception of naturally occurring constituents.
 Iron, manganese, chromium VI, chloride, and TDS have MT exceedances in some wells depending on aquifer geochemistry and location relative to the seawater intrusion interface.
 These MT exceedances are not considered an undesirable result because they are either a preexisting natural condition, not associated with pumping or managed aquifer recharge, or are being managed by the seawater intrusion sustainability indicator.
-Locations that exceed a MT during the evaluation period are shown on Figure 4-23.
+Locations with at least one MT exceedance during the evaluation period are shown on Figure 4-23.
 A summary of groundwater quality SMC for WY 2023 is provided in Table 4-10.